(518) 606-3805 Email via Form

 Standard Migraine Treatment

 The problem with conventional treatments is that once stopped, the headaches return.
-In other words, most treatments serve as a temporary Band-Aid opposed to a permanent solution.
+In other words, most treatments serve as a temporary Band-Aid as opposed to a permanent solution.
 Another issue is that some of the medications prescribed for migraines produce unpleasant side effects and even pose health risks.
-Then at the extreme of having surgery, there are many things that could go terribly wrong, not to mention any additional effects of surgery such as painful scar tissue or the onset of arthritis.
+Then at the extreme of having surgery, many things that could go wrong, not to mention any additional effects of surgery such as painful scar tissue or the onset of arthritis.

 Taking a Different Approach

 happy woman migraine treated neurofeedback training capital district new york dr caleInstead of living with migraines or depending on short-term and potentially dangerous treatment options, people want something better and longer lasting.
 Because migraines impact the lives of so many people, experts searched and found an alternative treatment proven to be both safe and effective.
-Although neurofeedback training is considered a viable treatment for migraines, it actually benefits a wide range of physical and psychological illnesses.
+Although neurofeedback training is considered a viable treatment for migraines, it benefits a wide range of physical and psychological illnesses.

 With neurofeedback training, a very specific area of the brain causing migraines is targeted.
 Through the feed of information, the brain is retrained to become a healthier system as a whole.
 For someone who experiences migraines, the brain has extremely slow waves or brain activity.
 Therefore, the ultimate goal is to decrease the slow waves but at the same time, encourage more healthy or normal brain activity to occur.

-Excess slow waves are actually a type of turbulence within the brain that manifests as large bursts of energy.
-These bursts actually create a tremendous amount of energy inefficiency, which produces pain but also manifests as poor concentration, lack of memory, disrupted sleep, trouble regulating mood, lack of appetite, and so on.
+Excess slow waves are a type of turbulence within the brain that manifests as large bursts of energy.
+These bursts create a tremendous amount of energy inefficiency, which produces pain but also manifests as poor concentration, lack of memory, disrupted sleep, trouble regulating mood, lack of appetite, and so on.
 By strategically placing electrodes on a patient’s scalp through which information is fed, this turbulence is calmed and even stopped.

-With neurofeedback training, the brain actually becomes more effective at accomplishing various tasks but without using large bursts of energy.
+With neurofeedback training, the brain becomes more effective at accomplishing various tasks but without using large bursts of energy.
 By going through several training sessions, improvement in the brain eventually becomes permanent.
 Keep in mind that sometimes a person will notice significant improvement but still experience an occasional migraine.
-However, even in this case, reduced frequency and shorter duration of pain compared to migraines prior to neurofeedback training proves just how beneficial this alternative treatment is.
+However, even in this case, reduced frequency and shorter duration of pain compared to migraines before neurofeedback training proves just how beneficial this alternative treatment is.